Eleventh Doctor: Costume

 The Eleventh Doctor's first costume, first appearing in "The Eleventh Hour" (2010).

 The Eleventh Doctor's second costume, first appearing in "The Bells of Saint John" (2013).

-The Eleventh Doctor spends most of his first full episode, "The Eleventh Hour", in the tattered remains of the Tenth Doctor's clothing, leading young Amelia Pond to nickname him "the Raggedy Doctor."
+The Eleventh Doctor spends most of his first full episode, "The Eleventh Hour", in the tattered remains of the Tenth Doctor's clothing, leading young Amelia Pond to nickname him "the Raggedy Doctor".

-The Doctor's initial outfit, chosen within the narrative of "The Eleventh Hour" from an array of clothes found in a hospital, is a brown tweed blazer with elbow patches of leather, bow tie, braces, skinny jeans and black ankle boots.
+The Doctor's initial outfit, chosen within the narrative of "The Eleventh Hour" from an array of clothes found in a hospital, is a brown tweed blazer with elbow patches of leather, bow tie, braces, skinny jeans, and black ankle boots.
 The details of the outfit vary, switching from a braces and bow tie combination in red to the same in blue.
-In later stories, an army green greatcoat makes its way into the Doctor's ensemble, occasionally replacing the tweed blazers.
-On other occasions he does not wear a coat and wears a bow-tie and dress shirt.

-The original tweed blazer is lost in the episode "Flesh and Stone" but replaced in "The Vampires of Venice", then becomes a plot point for the story arc for the season.
-In the Christmas special "A Christmas Carol", which aired the Christmas after the Eleventh Doctor's first series, he wears his most famous "Prince of Wales check" tweed blazer and a 1950s white dress suit.
-During season six and seven, he alternates the tweed blazer with the green greatcoat.
-The tweed blazer makes a final appearance in "The Angels Take Manhattan".
+The Doctor's bow tie was established as his signature clothing item, and has been likened to the scarf worn by the Fourth Doctor (Tom Baker).
+Dialogue in the series also references the bow tie, most prominently through the Doctor's recurring declaration that "bow ties are cool".
+Occasional items of headwear were also declared by the Doctor as "cool", namely fezzes and Stetson hats.